etiennegodin/inat-obs-scorer/README.md

 ## What the Model Actually Learns

-The model's predictive signal decomposes into three independently meaningful dimensions, confirmed by SHAP importance analysis:
+The model's predictive signal organises into three clusters, confirmed by SHAP importance analysis on the held-out test set.

-**1 — Who observed it**
+**1 — Observer-taxon history**
-Observer reputation is the single strongest signal.
-An observer's historical Research Grade rate for a given taxon (`obv_tx_rg_rate`, SHAP rank #1), their lifetime RG rate, tenure, and account-level behavioural signals (photo count habits, description rate, use of mobile vs. desktop) all encode whether this observer reliably produces confirmable observations.
+The single strongest predictor is how this observer historically performs within this taxon group. `obv_tx_rg_rate` (SHAP rank #1, mean |SHAP| = 0.745) — the observer's Bayesian-shrunk RG rate within this specific taxon, with the prior drawn from the taxon's own community-wide RG rate — and `obv_rg_rate_lifetime` (rank #6, 0.106) together signal whether this person reliably produces confirmable observations.
+An observer with a strong track record in Poaceae is a meaningfully stronger prior than one submitting their first grass identification.

-**2 — What was observed**
+**2 — Confusion graph neighbourhood**
-Taxon identifiability drives the second cluster of signal.
-The confusion graph neighbourhood rank (`tx_conf_nbrhd_rank_min`, SHAP rank #2) captures how distinguishable this species is within its cluster of visually similar taxa.
-Static taxon difficulty aggregates — how long this family historically takes to reach RG, how many identifications are typically required, how much the lag varies — capture structurally difficult groups like *Carex* or *Asteraceae* that resist rapid community confirmation regardless of observation quality.

-**3 — What the community has already signalled**
-Early identification dynamics carry real information even in the not-RG-at-day-7 population.
-The taxon confusion rate relative to neighbourhood peers (`tx_conf_rate_vs_neighbors`), identification reciprocity, and whether the first identifier agreed with the submitted taxon all encode the community's implicit confidence in the observation.
+Six of the top eleven features come from the species confusion graph, splitting into two sub-signals:

+*Static topology:* `single_hop_rank_max` (rank #2, 0.721) — single_hop_rank_max — the maximum taxonomic rank level of any confusion neighbor in the focal species' confusion graph (higher = more distantly related confused species)

+*Dynamic neighbourhood rates* (computed at the train cutoff, point-in-time): `time_to_rg_vs_neighbors` (rank #3, 0.324), `rg_rate_vs_neighbors` (rank #4, 0.210), `nbor_rg_rate_mean` (#8, 0.094), `rg_percentile_in_neighborhood` (#10, 0.074), `nbor_rg_rate_median` (#11, 0.067) — how this taxon's resolution dynamics compare to its confusion peers.
+A species that resolves faster and at a higher rate than its neighbourhood is meaningfully easier to confirm.
+Together, these five dynamic features rival the top static topology feature in aggregate SHAP weight.

+**3 — Taxon difficulty and identifiability**
+Static aggregates capture structurally hard groups independently of the confusion graph. `tx_avg_ids_to_rg` (rank #5, 0.157) and `effective_time_to_rg_mean` (rank #7, 0.096) measure how many identifications a taxon typically requires and how long resolution takes — independent signals that together identify specialist-dependent families.
+The hierarchical RG rate fallback chain (`tx_genus_rg_rate` #12, `tx_family_rg_rate` #17, and popularity ranks #18, #20) provides coverage for taxa with limited per-species history.

+Community signals are present but weaker than the model framing might suggest: `trailing_community_rg_rate_90d` (rank #13, 0.058) and initial submission taxonomy specificity (`init_rank_level`, rank #14, 0.056) contribute meaningful but secondary signal.
+The day-7 population filter has already selected against observations with clear early community engagement; what remains is genuinely ambiguous, and the community signals available at day 7 carry limited discriminating power for this population.

 ---